ruthwikr17/RoBERTa/README.md

 **Metrics Comparison Script** (metrics.py)
 	•	Purpose: This script is an experimental testbed designed to answer the question: "Which model architecture is best for this specific task?"
 	•	Workflow: It trains BERT, RoBERTa, and GPT-2 from scratch under the same conditions and directly compares their performance metrics.
-Its goal is not to save a final model for later use, but to generate a comparative analysis to inform which architecture you might choose to build with the individual scripts.  <br>
+Its goal is not to save a final model for later use, but to generate a comparative analysis to inform which architecture you might choose to build with the individual scripts.  <br><br>

 **Future Additions**
-	1	Potential improvements and future directions for this project include:
+Potential improvements and future directions for this project include:
-	2	Hyperparameter Tuning: Integrating tools like Optuna or Ray Tune to find the optimal hyperparameters for training.
+	1	Hyperparameter Tuning: Integrating tools like Optuna or Ray Tune to find the optimal hyperparameters for training.
-	3	Expanded Model Comparison: Including newer architectures like DeBERTa, ELECTRA, or XLNet in the metrics.py comparison script.
+	2	Expanded Model Comparison: Including newer architectures like DeBERTa, ELECTRA, or XLNet in the metrics.py comparison script.
-	4	Web Interface: Building a simple front-end with Streamlit or Gradio to make the sarcasm prediction tool more user-friendly.
+	3	Web Interface: Building a simple front-end with Streamlit or Gradio to make the sarcasm prediction tool more user-friendly.